Have you heard lots of bad things about coach holidays?

 Pacing is really difficult.
 Everyone on the coach will have a different idea of the right pace – this is often a problem between travelling companions or partners too with one wanting to do everything and one wanting to go a little slower.

-If you are travelling with someone else who has a different travelling pace to you then perhaps agree some activities to do together and some to do separately.
-The great thing about a coach holiday is there is likely to be others on the holiday doing the same thing if you want to go with someone else.
+If you are travelling with someone else who has a different travelling pace from you then perhaps agree on some activities to do together and some to do separately.
+The great thing about a coach holiday is there are likely to be others on the holiday doing the same thing if you want to go with someone else.

 As with the previous point instead of feeling you have to avoid a coach holiday completely why not investigate and see how you can tailor the program to suit your speed?